-The vast majority of residential leases originally granted for at least 21 years, are eligible for lease extension.Under the Leasehold Reform, Housing and Urban Development Act 1993, lessees have a legal right in extending the lease on their flats for an additional 90 years without ground rent, although they will need to pay the freeholder to take up this right.
+The vast majority of residential leases originally granted for at least 21 years, are eligible for lease extension.Under the Leasehold Reform, Housing and Urban Development Act 1993, lessees have a legal right in extending the lease on their flats for an additional 90 years without ground rent, although they will need to pay the freeholder to take up this right. but certain types of property are exempt from lease extension.

 The right the right to extend your lease – are you or your property exempt?